Kanheri Caves

 The Kanheri Caves (Kānherī-guhā [kaːnʱeɾiː ɡuɦaː]) are a group of caves and rock-cut monuments, cut into a massive basalt outcrop in the forests of the Sanjay Gandhi National Park, on the island of Salsette in the western outskirts of Mumbai, India.
 They contain Buddhist sculptures and relief carvings, paintings and inscriptions, dating from the 1st century CE to the 10th century CE.
 Kanheri comes from the Sanskrit Krishnagiri, which means "black mountain".

 The site is on a hillside, and is accessible via rock-cut steps.
 The cave complex comprises one hundred and nine caves.
-The oldest are relatively plain and unadorned, in contrast to later caves on the site, and the highly embellished Elephanta Caves of Mumbai.
+The oldest are relatively plain and unadorned, in contrast to later caves on the site or the highly embellished Elephanta Caves of Mumbai.
 Each cave has a stone plinth that functioned as a bed.
-A congregation hall with huge stone pillars contains a stupa (a Buddhist Pagoda).
+A congregation hall with huge stone pillars contains a stupa (a Buddhist pagoda).
 Rock-cut channels above the caves fed rainwater into cisterns, which provided the complex with water.
-Once the caves were converted to permanent monasteries, their walls were carved with intricate reliefs of Buddha and the Bodhisattvas.
-Kanheri caves were built in the 1st century and had become an important Buddhist settlement on the Konkan coast by the 3rd century CE.
+Once the caves were converted to permanent monasteries, their walls were carved with intricate reliefs of the Buddha and bodhisattvas.
+The Kanheri caves were built in the 1st century and had become an important Buddhist settlement on the Konkan coast by the 3rd century CE.